 We kick off this motorcycle expedition in Las Vegas heading to Mexico and Central America.
 Steaming jungles, smoking, snow-capped volcanoes, cactus-strewn deserts and long tropical coastlines makes for a pretty big playground.
-We wind our way through the Sierra Madre Mountains and ride coastal routes on both the Caribbean and Pacific sides.
-The Spanish colonial era left beautiful towns full of tree-shaded plazas and richly carved cathedrals and the ancient civilisation of the Mayans had territory sprawling as far south as Honduras.
+Firstly, we wind our way through the Sierra Madre Mountains and ride coastal routes on both the Caribbean and Pacific sides.
 The soaring jungle-swathed temples of Palenque are a must!
-This region is the Ring of Fire, so views from the road of smoking volcanoes are the norm.
-The back roads through Costa Rica’s rain forests are incredible as howler monkeys leap over ahead and the coatis snuffle roadside – oh! watch out for that pothole!
+Then, into Central America, which is the Ring of Fire, so views from the road of smoking volcanoes are the norm.
+We take the back roads through Costa Rica’s rain forests where howler monkeys leap over ahead and the coatis snuffle roadside – oh! watch out for that pothole!

 Flying our bikes to Bogota, Colombia, we discover the incredible wonders of South America.
-Its mist-covered peaks, thundering falls, towering volcanoes, verdant cloud forests, bone-dry deserts, red-rock canyons, ice-blue glaciers and shimmering salt flats.
+This is a continent with mist-covered peaks, thundering falls, towering volcanoes, verdant cloud forests, bone-dry deserts, red-rock canyons, ice-blue glaciers and shimmering salt flats.
 We’ll ride from the jagged peaks of the Andes to the driest desert in the world.
-South America has a dazzling array of natural wonders!
 Along our route, there’ll be buzzing indigenous markets, pretty colonial towns and vibrant cityscapes.
 There aren’t many other places on earth that offers so much variety.
 And let’s not forget the iconic Machu Picchu in Peru!

 This is the incredible setting for a great Latin America motorcycle adventure tour!
 You’ll ride the length of the longest mountain range in the world, ride across the Equator, into the driest desert and past South America’s highest peak, Aconcagua, as you make your way to the most southerly city in the world – Ushuaia.
 This motorcycle journey will be the best 17,000 miles you’ve ever ridden!